dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 ### Instrument

-The Instrument is the type that will be used by the app and library authors to report measurements (e.g. Counter, Gauge...etc.).
+The Instrument is the type that will be used by the app and library authors to report measurements (e.g. Counter, ObservableGauge...etc.).
 The instrument will have a name that should be validated as described in the OpenTelemetry specs.
 The Instrument can optionally have a description and unit of measurements.
 Instruments will be created with a numerical type parameter (e.g. `Counter<int>`).
 The Instrument is going to support all CLS-compliant numerical types which are supported on the Full Framework (Byte, Int16, Int32, Int64, Single, Double, and Decimal).

 There are two types of instruments:

 - The first type we'll call it just `Instrument` for simplicity.
 These instruments are called inside a request, meaning they have an associated distributed Context (with Span, Baggage, etc.).
 OpenTelemetry specs call this type of instrument a synchronous Instrument but we are trying to avoid confusion with the async feature of the .NET.
 The proposal here proposes two instrument classes of that type: `Counter` and `Histogram`.
-- The second type is called `ObservableInstrument` which reports measurements by a callback, once per collection interval, and lacks Context.
+- The second type is called `ObservableInstrument` which reports measurements by a callback, and lacks Context.
 OpenTelemetry specs call this type of instrument an asynchronous Instrument but we are trying to avoid confusion with the async feature of the .NET.
 The proposal here is proposing three instrument classes of that type: `ObservableCounter`, `ObservableGauge`, and `ObservableUpDownCounter`.

 ### Meter